-"Get Ready..." - Mat 3:1-12 - Advent 2 - Dec 5, 2002
+"Water, Wind, and Fire" - Mat 3:1-12 - Advent 2 - Dec 5, 2010

 I have a really, really difficult task for you this morning.
 No, I mean, REALLY, REALLY difficult.
-There is a story about one of the King Louis' of France that illustrates what I want you to do.
-Apparently the king was riding through the countryside of France, and came upon a small inn.
+There is a story about King Louis of France - not sure which one, Louis that is, not France - that illustrates what I want you to do.
+According to this story the king was riding through the countryside of France, and came upon a small inn.
 He entered, and sat down, and the owner naturally enough bustled around the king in a total flap.
-"Bring me some chicory!", the king demanded, and the inkeeper rushed into the kitchen and returned with a pile of chicory.
+"Bring me some chicory!", the king demanded, and the innkeeper rushed into the kitchen and returned with a pile of chicory.
 "Bring me more chicory!", the king demanded, and again the owner complied.
 This went on several times, with the owner becoming more and more agitated.
 Finally he broke down, and begged the king for mercy.
 "My Lord", he wailed, "I cannot, for there is not a single scrap of chicory left in the kitchen!"
 "Good!", replied the king, "now go and make me some coffee!"

 Now for the difficult task for you.
-I want you to take everything you ever thought you knew about John the Baptist, and put it in a pile behind your left ear.
+I want you, like the innkeeper, to take everything you ever thought you knew about John the Baptist, and put it in a pile somewhere over there.
 Why?
 Well, everything you ever thought you knew about John the Baptist probably came from Luke's gospel.
-Remember the story about Mary's cousin Elizabeth, and the baby that lept in her womb?
+Remember the story about Mary's cousin Elizabeth, and the baby that leaped in her womb?
 That's Luke's version.
 Luke's version tells us that John and Jesus were cousins, and so we immediately assume they knew each other.

 Not so for Matthew.
 In order to hear what Matthew wanted us to hear about Jesus, we have to meet John the Baptist through Matthew's eyes, and we cannot do that if we keep seeing him through Luke's eyes - especially if we keep seeing John the Baptist as a close cousin to Jesus.
 You see, in Matthew's gospel there is no hint that John the Baptist ever even met Jesus.
 As we will see next week John, approaching the premature end of his life in prison, even had to send his own disciples to ask Jesus if he was indeed the one who was to come.
-As a kind of 'sneak preview', if you will, in next week's sermon we will see the answer to the second half of the question that is started here, namely, "who is this Jesus?".
+In Matthew's gospel there is none of that baby-to-baby sympathetic behaviour.

 But for now, in order to hear Matthew's answer to the question, "who is this Jesus?", we need to meet John the Baptist as Matthew paints him.
 And what a picture it is that Matthew paints!
 A weird, crusty curmudgeon, dressed in harsh and self-abusing clothes, eating a strange diet that certainly did not include white bread or any other processed foods, breathing fire and brimstone with every utterance.
-Our minds fill out the picture of a scruffy prophet, from whom children and even dogs run in fear, an imposing man of God confronting the religious leaders head-on with words of scorn and messages of doom and retribution.
-From Matthew we get no gentle picture of two women in a country kitchen, but a sudden rending of the harsh desert sagebrush to reveal a thunderous and thundering prophet, a man who could have stepped right from the pages of the Old Testament - just as if he were Elijah returned with a fiery blast.
+Our minds fill out the picture of a scruffy prophet, from whom children and even dogs run in fear, an imposing man of God confronting the people head-on with words of scorn and messages of doom and retribution.
+No gentle picture of two women in a country kitchen from Matthew, but instead a sudden rending of the harsh desert sagebrush to reveal a thunderous and thundering prophet, a man who could have stepped right from the pages of the Old Testament - just as if he were Elijah returned with a fiery blast.